FIELDS OF VISION

 RAPTURE by Andrea Khôra is commissioned and co-produced by KW Institute for Contemporary Art, Berlin; Blessed Foundation, London; and Kunsthal Charlottenborg, Copenhagen.

-Andrea Khôra, RAPTURE, 2024, video still, courtesy of the artist
+Image: Andrea Khôra, RAPTURE, 2024, video still, courtesy of the artist

-STORIES
+BEDTIME STORIES

-Bedtime Stories is a knowledge-expanding performance between artist Maja Smrekar and a robot who develop shared language and understanding using storytelling as a vehicle.
+BEDTIME STORIES is a knowledge-expanding performance between artist Maja Smrekar and a robot who develop shared language and understanding using storytelling as a vehicle.
 Since their inception, robots have been seen as an amplification of humanity and a possible cause of its future demise.
 Smrekar explores the ambiguities of the human-robot relationship through a deeply personal work that centres on the understanding of different facets of pain.

 Maja Smrekar is an award-winning artist and researcher.
 Smrekar explores the potentials of current technological and scientific processes across ecology, ethology, artificial intelligence, robotics, biotechnology, molecular biology amongst other disciplines.
 In 2017, she received the Prix Ars Electronica - Golden Nica 2017 in the Hybrid Arts Category (Linz, Austria).
 In 2018, she was the recipient of the Prešeren Foundation Award, the highest award for artistic achievements of the Republic of Slovenia.
 In 2020 and 2021, she was the Science Breakthrough of the Year finalist within the Science in the Arts category of the Falling Walls Foundation and Berlin Science Week.
 Smrekar exhibited extensively with over twenty solo and fifty group shows around the world.